calchiwo/WodiSpace/README.md

 WodiSpace is an open-source web app for exploring **NASA Astronomy Picture of the Day (APOD)**.

-It provides a simple, clean interface that let's you browse NASA’s daily astronomical images
+It provides a simple, clean interface that lets you browse NASA’s daily astronomical images

 ![APOD December 27 2025](assets/apod-2025-12-27.png)